Autumn 2023: Direct to Major Transfer Admissions Program for the Physics major

 - When will applicants be notified of their decision?

-Physics major admissions decisions will be communicated via email in May, to the email address used in the application.
-The offer to join the Physics major is contingent upon admission to the UW as a transfer student.
+Physics major admissions decisions will be communicated via email about a month after the submission deadline to the email address used in the application.
+If the Physics major offer is not accepted and a Physics track selected within one week of email notification, the offer to join the Physics major will be rescinded and a reapplication is required.

 - What if I took a prerequisite physics or calculus course and did not achieve the typical grade ranges of ≥2.6 for standard admission and ≥3.2 for early admission?

 You should explain how and why you are ready to be a Physics major in your personal statement.
-Admission is holistic, and focuses more on recent achievements than older ones.
+Admission is holistic and focuses more on recent achievements than older ones.
 It may be appropriate for you to build a better record in courses that have the introductory series as prerequisites and then apply to Physics through the regular admission process once you are a UW student.
-During this process, you are highly encouraged to meet with a Physics advisor about your graduation plan and any success strategies for moving forward if admitted to the Physics major.
+During this process, you are highly encouraged to meet with a Physics advisor about your graduation plan and discuss any success strategies for moving forward if admitted to the Physics major.